You’ve heard it a thousand times from writing mentors, and you’ll hear it a thousand times more:

 Why the Book Is Usually Better Than the Movie

 The theater of the reader’s mind is more powerful than anything Hollywood can put on the screen.
-Well-written books trigger the theatre of the mind and allow readers to create their own visual.
+Well-written books trigger the theater of the mind and allow readers to create their own visual.

 Your writing can do the same if you master showing rather than telling.